-infrastructure for radiation safety and the security of radioactive sources in Member Countries of the Caribbean Community (CARICOM).

-- 9. During the session on integrated surveillance at the 16th Inter-American Meeting, at Ministerial Level, on Health and Agriculture (RIMSA)-which PAHO will convene in Chile in July 2012-the Organization will be using the IHR framework to further foster intersectoral collaboration with international agencies and organizations.
-The meeting will focus on the animal-human interface and raise awareness of national obligations vis-à-vis the IHR among sectors other than health.6 - 10.
-PAHO continues to strengthen partnerships with the WHO Collaborating Centre (WHO CC) for the Implementation of IHR National Surveillance and Response Capacity, at the U.S. Centers for Disease Control and Prevention (CDC) in Atlanta, Georgia.
+- 8. PAHO partnered with the International Atomic Energy Agency (IAEA) to conduct a workshop to strengthen national infrastructure for radiation safety and the security of radioactive sources in Member Countries of the Caribbean Community (CARICOM).
+The workshop was held in Jamaica on 11-15 June 2012. - 9.
+During the session on integrated surveillance at the 16th Inter-American Meeting, at Ministerial Level, on Health and Agriculture (RIMSA)-which PAHO convened in Chile in July 2012-the Organization used the IHR framework to further foster intersectoral collaboration with international agencies and organizations.
+The meeting focused on the animal-human interface and raised awareness of national obligations vis-à-vis the IHR among sectors other than health.6 - 10.
+PAHO continues to strengthen partnerships with the WHO Collaborating Centre (WHO CC) for the Implementation of IHR National Surveillance and Response Capacity, at the United States Centers for Disease Control and Prevention (CDC).
 Additional efforts made by PAHO to grant access to the highest level of technical expertise include the involvement of WHO CC during the management of specific events and during the decision making process related to the extension of the 2012 deadline. - 11.
 In June 2011, PAHO played a facilitating role in establishing the Regional component of WHO's Global Outbreak Alert and Response Network (GOARN). - 12.
 In order to promote the exchange of experiences and best practices among States Parties in the Region-as well as to identify common challenges and common solutions-PAHO organized the Second Regional Meeting on the Implementation of the International Health Regulations (IHR) in the Americas, held in Cancún, Mexico, on 1-2 September 2011. - 13.
 The FIFA World Football Cup and Summer Olympics that Brazil will be hosting in 2014 and 2016, respectively, will constitute additional opportunities to forge partnerships, and accelerate public health preparedness in the Region.
-To this end, on 12-13 December 2011 PAHO and the Ministry of Health of Brazil organized the First Meeting in Latin America on Actions of the Health Sector for Mass Gathering Events / Fifth Meeting of the Health Task Force for the FIFA World Football Cup 2014 in Brasilia, Brazil.
+To this end, on 12-13 December 2011 PAHO and the Ministry of Health of Brazil organized the First Meeting in Latin America on Actions of the Health Sector for Mass Gathering Events/Fifth Meeting of the Health Task Force for the FIFA World Football Cup 2014 in Brasilia, Brazil.